Skip to main content

 • Account with LLMaaS permissions enabled

-Step 1: Generate an API Key
+Step 1: Generate an API key

 1. Log in to the Cloud Temple Console

-2. Access your account settings
+2. Go to your account settings

 3. Generate a new LLMaaS API key